Andrew-Chen-Wang/github-wiki-action/README.md

 `user/repo.wiki.git` Git repo that houses the wiki documentation!
 You can use any of the [supported markup languages] like MediaWiki, Markdown, or AsciiDoc.

+🔑 In order to successfully push to the `.wiki.git` Git repository that backs the wiki tab, we need the `contents: write` permission!
+Make sure you have something like shown above either for your entire workflow, or just for one particular job.
+This will give the auto-generated `${{ github.token }}` that we use by default permission to push to the `.wiki.git` repo of the repository that the action runs on.

 <img align="right" alt="Screenshot of 'Create the first page' button" src="https://i.imgur.com/ABKIS4h.png" />

 ⚠️ You must create a dummy page manually!
 This is what initially creates the